Big Ten football is preparing to return — with no margin for error

 A player who tests positive can be promptly removed from practice and isolated, which should help programs prevent the virus from spreading.
 Teams in other conferences have postponed games when a large chunk of players are not available either because of a positive test or close contact with someone who contracted the virus.
 The ACC, SEC and Big 12 test players multiple times per week but not daily.

 “One of the things that we feel good about is daily testing,” Maryland Athletic Director Damon Evans said.
 “We hope [that] will put us in a position to really be able to contact trace and to, more specifically, provide a clean practice area, a clean field and limit the spread of the virus amongst teammates moving forward.
 So we will deal with things as they come.
-Obviously, it is going to be a tight window for us.”
+Obviously, it is going to be a tight window.”

 The Big Ten set thresholds that outline when a team must suspend practice and competition for at least seven days.
-If the team’s positivity rate exceeds 5 percent and more than 7.5 percent of individuals of the overall team population are positive, the program will pause.
-If the team hits one of those benchmarks and is in a caution area for the other — defined as a positivity rate between 2 and 5 percent and a population positivity rate between 3.5 and 7.5 percent — the program should “consider [the] viability of continuing with scheduled competition.”
+If a team’s testing yields a positivity rate of more than 5 percent and the current number of positive individuals on the team is more than 7.5 percent of the program’s population, the team will pause.

 These metrics do not pertain to the campus or local community.
 Some Big Ten schools are struggling to contain the virus.
 More than 2,000 students at the University of Wisconsin have tested positive for the coronavirus.
 In-person instruction has paused.
-As of Thursday morning, 400 students are isolating on campus.
+As of Friday morning, 390 students were isolating on campus.
 But with games being contested without fans, cancellations will depend only on the rates within the program.

-Barbour said if a game cannot be played, it will be ruled a no-contest, rather than a forfeit.
+Barbour said if a game cannot be played, it will be ruled a no-contest rather than a forfeit.
 But without any window to make up canceled games, the conference faces the potential of teams playing an unequal number of games.
 What will be the procedure to determine whether a 6-1 team merits a spot in the conference title game ahead of a 4-1 peer in its division?
-Is 5-0 more deserving than 7-1?

 Usually, if two teams finish with the same conference record, the result of their head-to-head matchup solves the problem.
 But what if that game couldn’t be played?
 Or what’s more deserving: a 7-1 team or a 5-0 team?
-The possible hurdles are endless, and the conference doesn’t have an answer yet.
+The possible hurdles are endless, and the conference doesn’t have answers yet.

 Barry Svrluga: The Big Ten might save its football season, but the myth of college sports has been shattered

 The College Football Playoff selection committee also could have to deal with tricky comparisons.
-They may have to decide whether a 9-0 Big Ten champion merits inclusion in the playoff more so than a 10-1 SEC runner-up, or the even more difficult predicament of whether a 7-0 Big Ten team that can’t play a couple games should be considered more deserving than a 10-1 Power Five peer.
+It may have to decide whether a 9-0 Big Ten champion merits inclusion in the playoff more so than a 10-1 SEC runner-up or the even more difficult predicament of whether a 7-0 Big Ten team that can’t play a couple of games should be considered more deserving than a 10-1 Power Five peer.

 Iowa Athletic Director Gary Barta, the College Football Playoff selection committee chair, said he and the other committee members will not “play out hypotheticals” regarding how they will assess teams that play an uneven number of games.
 Those discussions will wait until the committee begins its weekly rankings Nov.
 17.